Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Proofs

-Learning these bridge functions, however, is a nontrivial task, as it no longer amounts to a regression problem as in the unconfounded case, which can be outsourced to standard machine learning methods. \cite{CuiYifan2020Spci} recently studied the semiparametric efficiency of the negative control method and proposed a doubly robust approach, but they focused on parametric estimates, which may be too restrictive in practice.
-Moreover, their analysis relied on the bridge functions' \emph{uniqueness}, which may be dubious in practice and even refutable in many examples.
-It also required certain completeness assumptions.
-In this paper, we tackle these practical challenges to estimation with negative controls by relaxing such uniqueness and completeness assumptions and introducing new minimax estimators for the bridge functions that are amenable to general function approximation, in the spirit of agnostic machine learning.
+Learning these bridge functions, however, is a nontrivial task, as it no longer amounts to a regression problem as in the unconfounded case, which can be outsourced to standard machine learning methods. {\newedit Many previous works focus on parametric settings to simplify the estimation of bridge functions.
+For example, \cite{CuiYifan2020Spci} recently proposed a doubly robust approach that may attain semiparametric efficiency lower bound, but they focused on parametric estimates, which may be restrictive in practice.} Moreover, {their analysis for the estimation relied on the bridge functions' \emph{unique} existence (although their causal effect identification does not need so), which may be dubious in practice and even refutable in many examples}.
+It also requires certain completeness assumptions to achieve identification. {These conditions are similarly required for other previous works \citep{miao2018identifying,miao2018a,tchetgen2020introduction,deaner2021proxy,shi2020multiply}.} In this paper, we tackle these practical challenges to estimation with negative controls by relaxing such uniqueness and completeness assumptions and introducing new minimax estimators for the bridge functions that are amenable to general function approximation.
 We catalog a variety of settings in which the functions are learnable and estimation with negative controls is practically feasible.

 Our contributions are: